raws/foreman/README.md

 ## Logging

+Foreman's logging mechanism allows you to send Minecraft server log messages to any number of destinations.
+For instance, you might want to log informative messages such as player joins to a local file, and send debug messages, warnings and errors to [Splunk](http://splunk.com/) for later analysis.

-Subscribe _logging adapters_ to a `Foreman::Server` to do things with log messages, such as write them to the standard output stream, a file, or a remote logging service.
+Subscribe _logging adapters_ to a Foreman server to do things with log messages, such as write them to the standard output stream, a file, or a remote logging service.
 A logging adapter is any object which responds to `log(level, uuid, time, message, options)`:

 * `level` -- One of `Foreman::Logging::LEVELS` (`:debug`, `:info`, `:warn`, `:error`, `:fatal`).
 * `uuid` -- A unique identifier string for the log message.
 Useful for identifying the message across different logging systems.